Reconstructing Point Sets from Distance Distributions: The Noisy Turnpike Problem

-where $z_m$ is the estimated (unnormalized) probability that a point is located at $l_m$.
-We can solve for it by minimizing the mean-squared error between $q(y)$ and $p(y)$ subject to the constraints in \eqref{eq:relaxed_constraint} and \eqref{eq:l1_constraint}:
+We solve for $\vz$ by minimizing the mean-squared error between the distributions $q_{\vz}(y)$ and $p(y)$ subject to suitable constraints.
+The resulting optimization problem, which we refer to as ``distance distribution matching'' (DDM), is given as

+The same name ``DDM'' also goes for the beltway optimization problem \eqref{eq:constrained_nonconvex_bw} introduced later in Section \ref{sec:main_beltway} when it is clear from the context.